Arso Jovanović: After the war

 When Joseph Stalin broke with Josip Broz Tito in 1948, Jovanović, along with other political and military personnel sided with the Soviet Union.
-He was killed by Yugoslav border guards while trying to escape to Romania with Vlado Dapčević and Branko Petričević.
+According to the statement of the Interior Ministry on August 18, 1948, he was killed by Yugoslav border guards while trying to escape to Romania with Vlado Dapčević and Branko Petričević.
+His death is still a contested topic, with 29 possible versions.
+Most notably, in a Ljubljana court in 2000, the head of UDBA in the Yugoslav General Staff testified that he was at the meeting where the Chief of KOS in the Yugoslav Army, Jefto Šašić, killed Jovanović during an argument in Belgrade, and that he was personally involved in staging the Yugoslav-Romanian border incident.

 According to the scholars Vlatka Vukelić and Vladimir Šumanović, in the initial years after the war Jovanović was "one of the most influential and most quoted figures of the restored Yugoslav state" but that after accepting the informbiro resolution in favor of the Soviet Union, he was declared an "enemy of the state" and "was literally cut out of the official Yugoslav account of World War II".